 mysql_config --libs_r produces output containing link flags for

-libmysqlclient_r, even though that library was removed in MySQL 5.5 and replaced with a symlink to the underlying
+libmysqlclient_r, even though that library was removed in MySQL 5.5 and replaced with a symbolic link to the underlying

 libmysqlclientlibrary.
 The output now refers directly to

 libmysqlclient.
-(The implication is that it is no longer necessary to maintain the symlink for the sake of being able to use mysql_config --libs_r.)
+(The implication is that it is no longer necessary to maintain the symbolic link for the sake of being able to use mysql_config --libs_r.)
 (Bug #73724, Bug #19506315)

 For statement digest calculation, the Performance Schema failed to recognize signed literal numbers as values representable by